 How Will the Hearing Take Place?

 The Appeals Examiner’s hearing will take place by telephone conference call.
-However, an applicant may request the Virginia unemployment denial appeal hearing to be conducted in-person if he or she you notifies the VEC before the date of the hearing.
+However, an applicant may request the Virginia unemployment denial appeal hearing to be conducted in person if he or she notifies the VEC before the date of the hearing.
 Otherwise, the hearing will take place over the telephone.
 It is a good idea to notify any witnesses you have requested to be available during the hearing for a phone call.

 Do I Need to Hire an Attorney?

 All unemployment insurance appeal hearings are designed to offer an impartial arena for the evidence to be brought forth and analyzed by a judge who specializes in unemployment law.
 While a petitioner is not required to seek legal counsel, he or she has the right to hire an attorney to further appeal the Appeals Examiner’s decision in a higher court.